Alejogb1/job-board/blog-data/alwaysff-vs-always-verilog-difference.md

 endmodule
 ```

-Okay so that code above right It uses an `always` block to define a register called `out` This register gets set to 0 on reset and then only when both inputs `a` and `b` are high will the register be set to 1 on the next clock edge other wise it stays at 0 See how easy that is?
+ so that code above right It uses an `always` block to define a register called `out` This register gets set to 0 on reset and then only when both inputs `a` and `b` are high will the register be set to 1 on the next clock edge other wise it stays at 0 See how easy that is?
 Now that specific example is fairly straightforward but the `always` block allows a lot of flexibility and sometimes people get a little too creative and that's where you can run into problems.

 Now lets get to the cool kid on the block `always_ff` I mean it practically screams "flip-flop" doesn't it?
 This one is specifically for describing synchronous sequential logic your good ol flip-flops and registers nothing else I cannot stress this enough when you start using `always_ff` you're making a very explicit declaration to the synthesis tools "hey this is a flip-flop deal with it" that gives them a lot less room for interpretation and often results in more predictable and efficient hardware generation The tools know exactly what you intend to do they don't have to guess.